-- b.
-Employees must submit proper documentation (official transcripts with grades indicating that a bachelor's or associate degree has been conferred) to the Human Resources Division.
-The effective date for the incentive pay will be the Saturday following the day the documentation was received. - c.
+- 1. Sworn Employees below the rank of sergeant are eligible to receive an educational pay incentive of five percent (5%) for an associate degree or ten percent (10%) for a bachelor's degree.
+The total maximum educational incentive is ten percent (10%). - 2.
+Employees must submit proper documentation (certified transcripts with grades indicating that a bachelor's or associate degree has been conferred) to the HRD.
+The effective date for the incentive pay will be the Saturday following the day the documentation was received. - 3.
 The degree must be from a public or private academic institution accredited by one of the regional accrediting associations.
-(US Dept. of Education Accredited Institution List). - d.
-The City of Charlotte and/or CMPD can withhold educational incentives and reimbursements at any time.
+(US Dept. of Education Accredited Institution List). - 4.
+The City of Charlotte and/or CMPD can withhold educational pay incentives and reimbursements at any time.